elw55555/individualgit/index.md

 ## Welcome to Eric's Individual Page

 Welcome to Eric's Individual Page.
 On the menu you can find my Notes in the Tech Section.
-The Team Assignment is my teams Github and the Repl Section has my Repl linked.
+The Team Assignment is my team's (p2-the-shop) Github and the Repl Section has my Repl linked.

 {% include navigation.html %}